Transport Layer Security: RC4 attacks

 Despite the existence of attacks on RC4 that broke its security, cipher suites in SSL and TLS that were based on RC4 were still considered secure prior to 2013 based on the way in which they were used in SSL and TLS.
-In 2011, the RC4 suite was actually recommended as a work around for the BEAST attack.
+In 2011, the RC4 suite was actually recommended as a workaround for the BEAST attack.
 New forms of attack disclosed in March 2013 conclusively demonstrated the feasibility of breaking RC4 in TLS, suggesting it was not a good workaround for BEAST.
 An attack scenario was proposed by AlFardan, Bernstein, Paterson, Poettering and Schuldt that used newly discovered statistical biases in the RC4 key table to recover parts of the plaintext with a large number of TLS encryptions.
 An attack on RC4 in TLS and SSL that requires 13 × 220 encryptions to break RC4 was unveiled on 8 July 2013 and later described as "feasible" in the accompanying presentation at a USENIX Security Symposium in August 2013.
 In July 2015, subsequent improvements in the attack make it increasingly practical to defeat the security of RC4-encrypted TLS.